Biblical Truth About Tithing

 If the compulsory Levitical tithe was particular to the Levitical priesthood and the New Testament does not explicitly command a strict ten percent of one’s income, just how much should the believer give?
 Paul gives us at least three guidelines.
 Let us then consider carefully the following three principles.

-1) Give freely, generously and cheerfully.
+1) Give freely, generously, and cheerfully.

-In 2 Corinthians 9:6-7 Paul says that He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
+In 2 Corinthians 9:6-7, Paul says “He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”
-There is no prescribed amount that one must give.
-The amount you give is something that only you can decide but however much you give, do it with joy.

 So you say, “Great to hear that.
 It means I can give what’s left after I have settled all my bills and set aside my budget for this month.”
 Of course, you’re free to give what you’re willing to give but will it make you joyful knowing that you’re not giving God the best?
 Are you cheerful to give just two percent or maybe five percent of your income to the Lord?